All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 CMV can cause notable health problems in three situations:

 - In young adults, primary CMV infection may cause a flu-like or mononucleosis-type illness.
 This condition, which causes symptoms such as extreme fatigue, fever, chills, body aches and/or headaches, usually resolves within a few weeks.

 - In infants, primary CMV infection may cause serious physical and developmental problems.
-This occurs when women are infected for the first time (primary infection) during pregnancy and then pass the infection to the developing baby across the placenta.
-Most newborns (about 90%) that are infected appear healthy at birth but may develop hearing or vision problems, pneumonia, seizures, and/or delayed mental development a few months later.
+This occurs when a woman is infected for the first time (primary infection) during pregnancy and then passes the infection to her developing baby across the placenta.
+Most newborns (about 90%) who are infected appear healthy at birth but may develop hearing or vision problems, pneumonia, seizures, and/or delayed mental development a few months later.
 A few babies may be stillborn, while others may have symptoms at birth such as jaundice, anemia, an enlarged spleen or liver, and a small head.